Events

 5 miles each day, Class I, flat water.

 October is white pelican migration through the lake.
-The best way to see thousands of pelicans is in a kayak!
-Rend Lake has 6 canoe/kayak trails which are mapped but not marked.
-I have done all the trails and know which ones give the best viewing of the pelicans.
-This trip is suitable for all levels of paddling skills.
+The best way to see thousands of pelicans up close is in a kayak!
+Rend Lake has 6 canoe/kayak trials which are mapped but not marked.
+Ihave done all the trails and know which ones give the best viewing of the pelicans.
+This trip is suitable for all levels for paddling skills.

-Camping at South Sandusky campground is located close to all put-ins and has the put-in to one of the trails.
-It is also on the bike trail and close to the beach.
+Camping at South Sandusky campground is located close to all put-ins and has the put-in to one of the trials.
+It is also on the bike trial and close to the beach.
 Reservations are through www.recreation.gov and can be made 6 months in advance.
 I plan on making reservations at the South Sandusky campground for the second week in October as soon as the dates open on www.recreation.gov .
-The leader will be arriving at the campground on Sunday, October 5, and leaving Friday, October 10.
-There will be 4 days for paddling and pelican viewing on Monday – Thursday (October 6-9).
+The leader will be arriving at the campground on Sunday and leaving Friday, October 4-9.
+There will be 4 days for paddling and pelican viewing on Monday - Thursday.

 NOTE: This paddle will be restricted in numbers due to keeping the pelicans happy and not getting alarmed by too many approaching.
 If interested in attending, contact the leader by early September.
 The leader will then contact those interested with the details.

-Join us for the 28th annual Kentucky “River Rat Cruise”!
+Join us for the 29th annual Kentucky “River Rat Cruise”!
 Enjoy the fall colors through the spectacular Palisades, honoring Elkhorn Paddlers founder, Harold Jeffers.
-More details to be provided on MeetUp.
+More details to be provided on the new Facebook page.

 Elkhorn Paddler Fall Meeting & Breakfast

-Join us for breakfast at Tammy’s Diner in Frankfort, 9:30 a.m., followed by our fall meeting agenda.
-Weather permitting, we will take time to paddle on or near the Elkhorn or enjoy a crisp fall hike at a Frankfort park.
+Join us for breakfast in Frankfort followed by our fall meeting agenda.
+Weather permitting, we will take time to paddle on or near the Elkhorn, or enjoy a crisp fall hike at a Frankfort park.

 Spring Meeting/Cruise Planning/Potluck